King's College London: Dickson Poon School of Law

 The Dickson Poon School of Law is the law school of King's.
-Law has been taught at King's since 1831.
-The Faculty of Laws was founded in 1909 and became the School of Law in 1991.
+Law has been taught at King's since 1831 and the faculty of laws was founded (in association with the London School of Economics) in 1909, becoming the school of law in 1991.
+The school includes various research centres and groups which serve as focal points for research activity.